-On 31 December 2020 the PannErgy as a separate company held a total of 3,254,767 PannErgy treasury shares, 998,537 more than the stock of treasury shares held on 31 December 2019.
+On 31 December 2021 the Company held a total of 3,723,441 PannErgy Plc. treasury shares, 468,674 more than the stock of treasury shares held on 31 December 2020.
 The change resulted from the purchase of treasury shares in the framework of the treasury share buyback program taking place during the reporting period; the treasury share portfolio decrease occurred during the reporting period.

-A total of 413,000 and a total of 585,537 treasury shares were bought back in the first half and in the second half of 2020, respectively, under the above-mentioned treasury share buyback programs.
+A total of 188,313 and a total of 280,361 treasury shares were bought back in the first half and in the second half of 2021, respectively, under the above treasury share buyback programs.
+The portfolio of treasury shares did not decrease and there was no share option program in place during the period concerned.

-The stock exchange closing price of PannErgy shares was HUF 760 per share at the end of the review period, compared to HUF 738 on 31 December 2019, i.e. the price was 3% higher than it had been before the outbreak of the COVID-19 pandemic.
+The stock exchange closing price of PannErgy shares was HUF 1,040 per share at the end of the review period, to be compared to HUF 760 on 31 December 2020, up 37% year-on-year.